duffylaura/README-maker/Develop/README.md

   ## Contributing

-  The following people collaborated on this project with me: dlkfjdl.
+  The following people collaborated on this project with me: ldfkjdl.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/lkjl/jlkj).
+Get started [here](github.com/dljk/ldfkj).

   ## Tests

-  dlkjfldkj
+  dlfkj

   ## Questions

-  Please email lkjj or contact me thgrough GitHub [github.com/lkjl/jlkj](github.com/lkjl/jlkj).
+  Please email ljlkjk or contact me thgrough GitHub [github.com/dljk/ldfkj](github.com/dljk/ldfkj).